vapor/blog/Content/posts/the-future-of-vapor.md

 ### Full Up-to-Date Ecosystem Integration

 As well as Swift service lifecycle, there are a number of new libraries we can take advantage of.
 There's a new HTTP Server we can build on top of, based on Adam's great work from Hummingbird.
-There's also a new Middleware package being worked on that will make it easy for us to share middlewares between different frameworks.
+There's a new Middleware package being worked on that will make it easy for us to share middlewares between different frameworks.

 There's also the [new HTTP Types library](https://github.com/apple/swift-http-types) and Swift Argument Parser we can build on.
 Less stuff for Vapor to maintain and better integration with the rest of the Swift ecosystem - a win-win.